5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

 - Reduce the time until the machine enters sleep automatically in the Energy Options to one minute.
 - Wait until the machine enters sleep on its own.
 That's important to trigger the General Purpose Event.
 - If the patch works, the system will enter and stay in sleep.
-- If it doesn't work, it will wake immediately after entering sleep.
+- If it doesn't work, it will wake immediately after trying to enter sleep state.
 - In this case, enter `pmset -g log | grep -e "Sleep.*due to" -e "Wake.*due to"` in Terminal to find the culprit for the instant wake.

 ### Method 2: using `SSDT-PRW0.aml` (no GPRW/UPRW)